ib-ruby/ib-ruby/README.md

 _([wiki -> place the order](https://github.com/ib-ruby/ib-ruby/wiki/place_the_order) contains a solution that fetches the market price of the asset and proposes this as base for the setting of the order-price.)_

-Your code interacts with TWS via exchange of messages.
-Messages that you send to TWS are called 'Outgoing', messages your code receives from TWS - 'Incoming'.

-First, you need to subscribe to incoming message types you're interested in using `Connection#subscribe`.
-This can be done anywhere.
-Permanent subscriptions can be entered before the connection itself is established.
-This is realized through the block when instantiating the Object.
-The code block (or proc) given to `#subscribe` will be executed when an incoming message of the this type is received from the TWS, with the received message as its argument.

-Then, you request specific data from TWS using `Connection#send_message` or place your order using `Connection#place_order`.
-TWS will respond with messages that you should have subscribed for, and these messages will be processed in a code block given to `#subscribe`.

-In order to give TWS time to respond, you either run a message processing loop or just wait until Connection receives the messages type you requested.

-See `lib/ib/messages` for a full list of supported incoming/outgoing messages and their attributes.
-The original TWS docs and code samples can also be found in `misc` directory.

-Sample scripts in `example` directory demonstrate common ib-ruby use cases.
-Examples show you how to access account info, print real time quotes, retrieve historic or fundamental data, request options calculations, place, list, and cancel orders.
-You may also want to look into `spec/integration` directory for more scenarios, use cases and examples of handling IB messages.

-## RUNNING TESTS:

-The gem comes with a spec suit that may be used to test ib-ruby compatibility with your specific TWS/Gateway installation.
-Please read 'spec/Readme.md' for more details about running specs.

 ## CONTRIBUTING: